dadrus/heimdall/README.md

 Heimdall authenticates and authorizes incoming HTTP requests as well as enriches these with further contextual information and finally transforms resulting subject information into a format, required by the upstream services.

-This decision and transformation process can be controlled by each and every upstream service individually via rules, respectively rule sets, which heimdall can load from different sources.
-That way, these rule sets can be deployed together with each particular upstream service without the need to restart or redeploy heimdall.
+This decision and transformation process can be controlled by each and every upstream service individually via rules, respectively rule sets, which heimdall can load from different sources, like

+* the local file system,
+* any HTTP endpoint,
+* cloud storages, like AWS S3, Google's GC, etc. and
+* `RuleSet` kubernetes resources (a corresponding CRD is shipped with the helm chart)

+That way, these rule sets can not only be managed centrally, but be deployed together with each particular upstream service as well without the need to restart or redeploy heimdall.
 Indeed, these rule sets are optional first class citizens of the upstream service and allow:

 * implementation of secure defaults.
 If no rule matches the incoming request, a default decision and transformation, if configured, is applied.
 This is the reason for "optional first class citizens" above.
 * configuration of as many authentication, authorization, contextualization and unification methods, supported by heimdall, as required for the particular system.
 So, if your system requires integration with multiple authentication providers, or you want to migrate from one to another - it is just a matter of configuring them in heimdall.